 4. A reminder to the institution regarding its obligation to inform students and applicants to the program about the adverse action if no request for procedural reconsideration or appeal is made

-Notifications of adverse accreditation actions are confidential and transmitted by certified mail.
+Notifications of adverse accreditation actions are confidential and transmitted by electronic notice.

 DISTRIBUTION OF FINAL EVALUATION REPORT

 Included with the correspondence that transmits the accreditation action is a copy of the final evaluation report.
 The institution must distribute the final evaluation report to the governing board and make the report readily available for review by faculty, students, administrative personnel, and other constituents of the institution.
 The institution may distribute only the final report as provided by the Council.
-The institution should provide a copy of the evaluation report to the regional accrediting agency if the institution holds membership in a regional association or make available the report to the regional accrediting agency team at the time of the next scheduled on-site evaluation.
+The institution should provide a copy of the evaluation report to the nationally recognized institutional accrediting agency if the institution holds membership in a nationally recognized institutional accrediting association or make available the report to the nationally recognized institutional accrediting agency team at the time of the next scheduled on-site evaluation.

 STATEMENT OF ACCREDITATION STATUS